leahgeorge23/AirWave/README.md

 ## Quick Start

-1. Configure device and broker settings in `ConnectingPi/config.py`.
-2. Make sure required packages/tools are installed on the Raspberry Pi(s).
-3. Run the launcher to start the system:
+1. Run the launcher to start the system:
    - `python3 ConnectingPi/launcher.py`
+2. See user manual for any issues

 ## Notes

 - This project depends on Raspberry Pi hardware, camera access, Bluetooth audio, and an MQTT broker.